What was the problem?

 Our current CMS didn’t have the needed functionality to support an eCommerce solution so we looked outside our set-up and found that Shopify embodied the right mix of design + simplicity to allow our Retail team to add products, edit descriptions, and fulfill orders without getting bogged down in code.

 After they came back with their homework completed, I completed an assessment of their design needs.
 Favoring organic, lush, and decidedly modern product photography a la Etsy and Pinterest, it was clear the Retail department was angling to appeal to upper-middle-class mothers who tend to frequent our “Heavy User” member base.

 What role did I play?

-Meeting with primary stakeholders (the Retail team) I created a project brief after learning their needs and goals for the creation of an eCommerce portion of their Elements Museum Store.
-Facilitated design exercises to help identify key users and aesthetics.
+I met with primary stakeholders (the Retail team) to learn their goals for the creation of their Elements Museum Store and crafted a brief based on their needs.
+I also facilitated design exercises to help identify key users and aesthetics.

 I engaged in training sessions to help support Retail staff so they could maintain the uploading of new products once photos were taken.
 I continue to support our Retail staff with updated product photography as needed, creating social media posts and shout-outs for holidays and promotional events, and offering digital strategy advice for the future of our Shopify store.

 What was the outcome?